c4tom/DreamDevBox/docs/devilbox-purpose.rst

 Tomorrow's state
 ================

-I use the Devilbox on a daily base and together with other developers we find more and more edge cases that are being resolved.
-As technology also advanced quickly, the Devilbox needs to keep up with as well.
+I use the DreamDevBox on a daily base and together with other developers we find more and more edge cases that are being resolved.
+As technology also advanced quickly, the DreamDevBox needs to keep up with as well.
 Next major milestones will be to modularize it for easier customization of currently not available Container, hardening for production usage and workflows for deployments in a CI/CD landscape.